Ftr4vis/OS_labs/README.md

 # OS_labs
-Laboratory work on the course "Operation systems"
+Laboratory works on the course "Operation systems"